 If you ever had curry chicken, then you know that sometimes turmeric will be found in the curry powder.
 If you didn’t know, turmeric has a lot of health benefits such as being able to reduce inflammation.
-It also subsides pain, improves liver function and helps in the digestion of food.
+Also, it is used to subside pain, improve liver function and help in the digestion of food.

 The following are some of the benefits of turmeric on your skin: